 Meade ETX 90 RA Review

-I was browsing through a local Sam's store a few years ago when I saw an
+I was browsing through a local Sam's store a few years ago when I saw the

-ETX90-M on sale for $250.
+ETX90-M below on sale for $250.
 I was flabbergasted.
-It didn't seem that long before
+It didn't seem that long

 That time frame was before the computerized ETX models, and only the RA axis

 was motorized.
 I didn't know what an M model was, but I decided that for $250 I